OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Abuse Case:*

-As an attacker, I find the server does not send security headers or directives or they are not set to secure values.
+As an attacker, I find the server does not send security headers or directives or are set to insecure values.

 #### A7:2017-Cross-Site Scripting (XSS)